cms636/cms636.github.io/_posts/2017-04-26-olympicmap-update-4-26.md

 - Yuchuan has designed a prototype version of the filter categories and buttons for the main ArtMap app.

+- Thatcher created the frames for the site layout.

 ![ArtMap-Prototype-1.jpg]({{site.baseurl}}/assets/ArtMap-Prototype-1.jpg)

 **Coding**